SpeeedyAtGithub/4w55.github.io/README.md

   Mojang added so many new items and by the looks of it everyone will be happy.
   There is to many blocks to put in so I will tell you about the mobs.

-  Allay
+.Allay

 Voted to be in the update during Minecraft Live 2021.
 Can find dropped blocks or items for a player.
 Picks up dropped items in loaded chunks and can carry up to a stack at a time,[10] and cannot duplicate items[11] or take items out of chests. it drops collected items when in range with a note block

-  Frog
+  .Frog

-Comes in three variants: default, tropical, and snowy.
+omes in three variants: default, tropical, and snowy.
 Variants depend on the temperature of the biome.
 Likes to jump on lily pads and big dripleaves.
 Each variant is planned to have a unique use for players, currently unknown.
 Grows from a tadpole.

-  Firefly
+  .Firefly

 Glows in the dark.
 Are eaten by frogs.
 Are currently only two pixels big, making them the smallest mob in the game.

   Tadpole

 Grow up into frogs.
 Can be held in buckets.
 Frog type dependent on which temperature a tadpole grows in.
 This mob has 3 variants, tropical, temperate, and tundra.

-  Warden
+  .Warden

 Spawns in the new Deep Dark biome, including within Deep Dark Cities.
 The first fully blind mob (bats, despite relying almost exclusively on echolocation, still have basic eyesight).
 Has a sense of smell.
 It detects a player who gets too close, regardless if they made any vibrations.